justahero/qrcode-wasm-bindgen/06-ffi-webworkers/Readme.md

-Sample using FFI memory management with a single web worker.
+Sample using FFI memory management with web workers equal to the number of CPUs available.

 To build the project run: